mshanGithub/msbotframework/specs/testing/skills/SkillsScopeInformation.md

 |Twilio-sms        |?|?|

-# Can bot initiate conversation with previously unmessaged/new user?
+# Can bot initiate conversation with previously unmessaged/new user? - WIP
 |                  |Can it?| Notes|
 |------------------|-------| ---- |
 |Console           |?| |